MantledIllusion/cotton-flow-demo/README.md

 If desired, all dispatched metrics can be consumed and then be used for any purpose desired.

-## Chapter 3: Building View
+## Chapter 3: Building Views

 Vaadin is all about frontend, so its main concern is building views.
-Cotton provides a lot of assisting functionality for doing so, while remaining 100% compatible with native Vaadin functionality for situation when something specific has to be build.
+Cotton provides a lot of assisting functionality for doing so, while remaining 100% compatible with native Vaadin functionality for situations when something specific has to be build.

 ### 3.a: [Component Factorizing](https://github.com/MantledIllusion/cotton-flow-demo/tree/03/a/component_factorizing)